 They’ve been doing it since 2002 – protecting, connecting, and inspiring independent travellers just like you.

 Get a quote below or read our in-depth review!

 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 A roadside assistance kit will contain everything that you could need to fix small problems on the road.
 They can’t fix everything (you’ll need a mechanic for that) but at least you’ll be able to recharge a dead battery and arrest a bumper on the fly.

 If the shit really hits the fan and your vehicle is really in trouble, that’s when the insurance comes in handy.
-If there’s a fatal problem with the car, trust me, it will be expensive and having insurance means that you’ll have a bit of financial help.
+If there’s a fatal problem with the car, trust me, it will be expensive, and having insurance means that you’ll have a bit of financial help.

 Some travel insurance providers provide basic vehicular coverage and will cover you in certain circumstances.
-World Nomads is a good example.
+World Nomads insurance is a good example.
 Granted, there is at times some fine print regarding who qualifies.
 For example, drivers from some US states cannot qualify for vehicular assistance with World Nomads.
 Always be sure to double-check.

 If you want total protection, go with an independent rental insurance company like Rental Cover.
 Most offer excellent coverage at very reasonable rates, more so than the rental car company will give you.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!